pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 ## SDCC

 sdcc 4.2.0 RC1 #13053 Linux
 sdcc is a current open source C cross compiler targetting several small CPUs including the z80.
 Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11, C23).
+In these tests the new register based calling convention `__sdcccall(1)` is enabled.

 ## Z88DK/SCCZ80_CLASSIC